Labyrinthitis: Physical therapy

 These exercises function by challenging the vestibular system.
 Progression occurs by increasing the amplitude of the head or focal point movements, increasing the speed of movement, and combining movements such as walking and head turning.

 One study found that patients who believed their illness was out of their control showed the slowest progression to full recovery, long after the initial vestibular injury had healed.
 The study revealed that the patient who compensated well was one who, at the psychological level, was not afraid of the symptoms and had some positive control over them.
 Notably, a reduction in negative beliefs over time was greater in those patients treated with rehabilitation than in those untreated.
 "Of utmost importance, baseline beliefs were the only significant predictor of change in a handicap at 6 months follow-up."

 Medication

 Vestibular neuritis is generally a self-limiting disease.
-Treatment with drugs is neither necessary nor possible.
+Treatment with drugs is neither effective nor necessary.
 The effect of glucocorticoids has been studied, but they have not been found to significantly affect long-term outcome.

 Symptomatic treatment with antihistaminics such as cinnarizine, however, can be used to suppress the symptoms of vestibular neuritis while it spontaneously regresses.
 Prochlorperazine is another commonly prescribed medication to help alleviate the symptoms of vertigo and nausea.